Request A Free Estimate

 Signs of Spider Infestation in Your House

 • Webs.
-Every basement has a web or two (or more) but if you notice an increase in the amount of spider webs in your home—especially in areas where you don’t normally see them—it’s time to become more concerned about potential spider issues.
+Every basement has a web or two (or more) but if you notice an increase in the amount of spider webs in your home—especially in areas where you don’t normally see them—it’s time to become more concerned about potential spider problems.
 Keep in mind that some species of spider make small funnel shaped webs vs the typical ringed web.

 • Egg sacs.
 Egg sacs are tiny silk-wrapped balls.
 They can hold anywhere from 2-200 baby spiders and are usually laid in dark quiet places.